-At this stage I am modeling the paint in the white water and the breaking wave.
-I want to save my tonal best until last to make the painting pop and for that reason at this stage the highlights on the foam are not completely white.
+At this stage, I am modelling the paint in the white water and the breaking wave.
+I want to save my tonal best until last to make the painting pop and for that reason at this stage, the highlights on the foam are not completely white.
 I have dropped the tone of the highlights by adding a little ultramarine blue, burnt umber and quinacridone magenta.
-This also coodinates well with the sky and the rest of the sea as I have used the same colours in the mix.
+This also coordinates well with the sky and the rest of the sea as I have used the same colours in the mix.

 The shadow areas of the white water and foam are mixed using the same colours for the highlighted areas with the addition of cobalt blue and cobalt teal.
 Increasing the amount of quinacridone magenta can give the illusion of reflected light in the shadow areas of the white water.

 As I am bringing the whole painting together I add the highlights of the foam and white water last.
 White is the lightest tone we can use so this must be saved until the very end in order to retain that tonal dynamic.
 Pure titanium white looks a little cold on its own I have added a glaze using a little nickel-azo yellow, yellow oxide and titanium white.

 I refine the detail in the rocks in the foreground using more of my earth colours and whilst these are not high chroma colours, you can still attain a richness and achieve some tasty-looking rock tones by using these colours in a purer form.
 In general, you should save your most saturated colour for the foreground as this will always come forward in a painting.